What are the symptoms of Bowel Cancer?

 What tests are available?

-NHS Bowel Cancer screening tests starts at 55+ with a colonoscopy and FIT test(Test for blood in the stools),
+NHS Bowel Cancer screening tests starts at 60+ with FIT test(Test for blood in the stools).Note colonoscopy screening is no longer offered on the NHS

 Several tests may be used to diagnose Bowel cancer, these include:-